gante/mmWave-localization-learning/README.md

 **Hardware**
 - Nvidia GPU with Compute Capability 3.5 or higher
-- at least 16GB of RAM
+- at least 16GB of RAM (32GB recommended)

 **Software**
 - Python 3.x